Sexual Violence Resources and Supports

 Speak out about campus safety.

-Sexual misconduct consists of a range of behaviours that vary in severity.
+Sexual violence consists of a range of behaviours that vary in severity.
 The term includes, but is not limited to, sexual harassment, sexual assault, the threat of sexual assault, criminal harassment (including stalking and cyber harassment), and relationship violence.

 Walk Safe Program